 - Professional indemnity insurance covers you for things like legal fees and compensation costs.

-- This covers your kit and tools against theft, damage or loss.
+- It covers your kit and tools against theft, damage or loss.

 - You can also get cover for technical devices like phones, cameras and other such items.

 - Sadly, theft can occur when working.
-Your makeup kit is left unattended when you are on set and things can go missing.
-Fortunately, it is rare and most people are not stealing your kit.
+Your makeup kit is left unattended when you are on set – and things can go missing.
+Fortunately, it is rare – most people are not stealing your kit.
 Just be aware that there is the occasional light-fingered idiot.
-Make sure every item in your kit is marked with your name or a symbol.
+Make sure every item in your kit is marked clearly with your name or a symbol.

 - Makeup and hairdressing items can be expensive to replace.
 Therefore, it is worth including this type of cover with the main insurance policy.

-- It is a legal requirement in the UK to have employers’ liability if you employ people to help you at work or with a project.
+- It is a legal requirement in the UK to have employers’ liability if you employ people to help you with work or a project.

 - An employee is classed as anyone who works for you.
-This includes paid, voluntary, casual, temporary or full-time staff.
+It includes paid, voluntary, casual, temporary or full-time staff.

-- Very simply, when you hire someone you have a responsibility for their safety.
-It also means that they can make a claim against you if they get injured while working for you.
+- Very simply, when you hire someone, you have a responsibility for their safety.
+It also means that they can make a claim against you if injured while working for you.
 For example, an employee could slip on a wet floor, blame you and sue for compensation.

 - Comprehensive makeup insurance policies usually cover a wide range of cosmetic treatments.
-This includes makeup application.
+It includes makeup application.

 - You can also add other treatments as needed.

-- However, you have to be qualified or suitably trained to be covered for some treatments.
+- However, you have to be qualified or suitably trained to have cover for some treatments.

 - This cover is worth considering if you manufacture or sell cosmetic products to customers.